-Students can expect support from UHGAP through scholarship and educational opportunities.
+Students can expect support from UHGAP through scholarships and educational opportunities.

 Remington College-Fort Worth campus offers an Associate Program in Graphic Design.
 Unlike some other programs, Remington College does not require any prior graphic design experience.
 In fact, they don’t require any formal training or prior coursework to enter their program.

 The graphic design program and Remington College covers the graphic design theory fundamentals.
-It also covers the current software used in the field.
+It also covers the current graphic design software.
 You can expect to cover typography, digital image editing and illustration, page-layout software, portfolio construction, and more.

 This could be a good opportunity for students lacking design experience and a portfolio.